rolfen/notes/README.md

 Public tech journal

-Entries are in format DD.MM.YY
+Entries follow the Jeckyll format `YYYY-MM-DD-optional-title.md`

-I'm using prose.io to edit them
+As MD editors, prose.io or stackedit.io can help